Skip to Content

 Manufacturers continue to develop means to lower their overall energy usage and costs.
 Solar power can leverage the significant roof space available in many plants.
 Utilizing power purchase agreements from green energy providers has proven an effective alternative to traditional distributed electricity.
 Reducing energy demand, through more efficient processes, production machinery, and optimization has been effectively leveraged to only use what energy is required.
 In the future, wearables will enable even greater optimization as automation can better control energy usage based on physical location and needs of the workforce.

 At its core, consumer packaging should be viewed as a means of delivering the product rather than an end in itself.
 We must explore alternative ways to get products into consumers’ hands that minimize packaging costs, material waste, and environmental impact.
-Traditional approaches, such as lightweighting or optimizing package size, have their limits and may not be sufficient on their own.
-Solutions that optimize for delivery and minimize waste will win out in the long run.
-While primary and secondary packaging will always play a crucial role in attracting consumers, it is essential to optimize these materials to minimize their environmental impact while still appealing to consumers.
-This must be balanced with necessary consumer protection requirements, but innovations that ensure quality, freshness, and microbe prevention need to continue.
-Additionally, incorporating blockchain tools into packaging—such as RFID for high-value items or QR code scanners—will enhance product traceability and provide real-time supply chain information.
+Traditional approaches, such as lightweighting or optimizing package size, have limits and are not sufficient alone.
+Solutions that prioritize efficient delivery and waste reduction will prevail.
+While primary and secondary packaging remain crucial for attracting consumers, these materials must be optimized to reduce environmental impact while maintaining appeal.
+This must be balanced with consumer protection requirements, and innovation should continue to ensure quality, freshness, and microbe prevention.
+Additionally, incorporating blockchain tools into packaging—such as RFID for high-value items or QR codes—can enhance traceability and provide real-time supply chain insights.

 Being part of the solution